 The first semifinal game of the 2014 World Cup between Brazil and Germany became an unexpected Curb-Stomp Battle, highlighted by four German goals between the 23rd and 29th minutes to make it 5-0 and spurring the English broadcaster to quip, "If you're just tuning in, yes, the number on the score line is correct."
 Germany ended up winning 7-1.

 Dragon's April humour issue used to have a letter column with all the weirdest letters they'd got over the previous year, ranging from bizarre threats against fictional characters to people with a unique ideas of what would make the game "realistic".
 They would regularly open these columns by assuring the reader that these were real letters from real people.

-The musical satirist Anna Russell is almost certainly the Trope Codifier here.
-Russell's routines were so factually accurate, yet got so many laughs, that "I'm not making this up, you know!" became her most famous catchphrase.
+The musical satirist Anna Russell did routines that were factually accurate, yet got so many laughs, that "I'm not making this up, you know!" became her most famous catchphrase.

 There is a really brilliant choral cantata called Rejoice In The Lamb by Benjamin Britten, based off the semi-crazy poem Jubilate Agno by the semi-crazy Christopher Smart.
 The alto solo begins like this: